anoncam/big-bang/docs/guides/using_bigbang/values_guide.md

 Not every deployment need/configuration for a specific package will be represented by the globals or abstracted values.
 Although the values you need may not be listed explicitly in the Big Bang chart values, there are still options to set them.

-Every package has a `values: {}` section where you can set additional variables which are defined in the chart but not exposed in BigBang's `values.yaml`.
+Every package has a `values: {}` section where you can set additional variables which are defined in the chart but not exposed in Big Bang's `values.yaml`.
 To see available values options for a specific package you can check the package repo and view its `chart/values.yaml` file.
 It is important to note that anything set via `<package>.values` will take precedence over the abstracted or global values configured by Big Bang.

 Indentation of these values WILL NOT match the same indentation as the package level.
 As an example, let's say you want to set the `replicaCount` value for the Kiali package.
 If you were to check the [Kiali values](https://repo1.dso.mil/platform-one/big-bang/apps/core/kiali/-/blob/c1d7cfcde20b7778b34ef909f49fc9e7cd2f7ec7/chart/values.yaml#L41) you could override the value this way: